rafaelsntn/deepspeech-batch-inference-aws/README.md

 # Speech-to-Text batch inference with AWS serverless

 This project is intended to give an alternative implementation of a Speech-to-Text solution in the cloud using [DeepSpeech](https://github.com/mozilla/DeepSpeech).
 The cloud providers do a great job building amazing Speech to Text solutions, but there may be some reasons for building a custom solution instead of using an off-the-shelf one:
-- You may need a more fine tuned model.
+- You may need a more fine-tuned model.
 - The cloud provider API can be much more expensive than the use of some open sources alternatives, depending on the volume of data to be processed.

 ## Solution architecture